Kelvinzx/Titanic-Analysis/README.md

 charts.
 - Analyze the distribution of age, gender, and passenger class among the passengers.
-4. Family Size Analysis:
+4. 👪Family Size Analysis:
 - Investigate the impact of family size (SibSp and Parch) on survival rates.
 - Visualize survival rates for passengers traveling alone versus those with family members.
-5. Fare Analysis:
+5. 💰Fare Analysis:
 - Explore fare distribution based on passenger class

 ### Results and Findings